KiDS-1000 cosmology: Combined second- and third-order shear statistics: Simulated data

-To incorporate baryonic feedback processes into our modelling pipeline using the Magneticum simulations, we calculated the data vector $\vb{d}^\mathrm{DM}$ using dark matter only and the data vector $\vb{d}^\mathrm{DM+BA}$ where dark matter and baryons are included.
-With them we modify the model vector $\vb{m}$ to
+To incorporate baryonic feedback processes into our modelling pipeline using the Magneticum simulations, we calculated the data vector, $\vb{d}^\mathrm{DM}$, using dark matter only and the data vector, $\vb{d}^\mathrm{DM+BA}$, where dark matter and baryons are included.
+With them we modified the model vector, $\vb{m}$, to

 where we introduce the parameter $A_\mathrm{ba}$.
-A value of zero for $A_\mathrm{ba}$ means no baryonic feedback and a value of one is exactly the strength of baryonic feedback as in the Magneticum.
-Furthermore, we interpolate between zero and one and extrapolate to even five, which we arbitrarily chose.
-We note that the $A_\mathrm{BA}$ has no physical meaning and is only introduced to give the model some flexibility to account for baryonic feedback effects.
+A value of zero for $A_\mathrm{ba}$ means no baryonic feedback, and a value of one is exactly the strength of baryonic feedback as in the Magneticum.
+Furthermore, we interpolate between zero and one and extrapolate to five, which we chose arbitrarily.
+We note that for the joint analysis of second- and third-order statistics, we need at least extrapolation to $A_\mathrm{ba}=2$ (at $95\%$ confidence), which approximately agrees with the baryonic strength of other hydrodynamical simulations \citep{Martinet2021A}.
+The third-order analysis alone is bound by the prior $A_\mathrm{ba}=5$.
+Although extrapolating to these large values is probably incorrect, we introduced $A_\mathrm{ba}$ only to give the model some flexibility to account for baryonic feedback effects without having a direct physical meaning such as the ejected gas.